-You've found a rock.
-Its big or maybe little, a strange color or weight.
+You've found a cool rock!
+It's big or maybe little, a strange color, or has an unexpected weight.
 What could it be?
-A gem, fossil, meteorite or maybe just a chunk of iron slag?
-We can help you with that.
+A gem, fossil, meteorite, or maybe just a chunk of iron slag?

 Think it might be a meteorite?

-Check out the Utah Geological Survey's Guide to Meteorite Identification to help answer some of your basic questions about whether or not you've found a meteorite before you contact us.
-Unfortunately, the odds of finding a meteorite are quite small and one of the most common misidentified materials mistaken for a meteorite is slag.
-If you still think it's a meteorite, feel free to contact us with some pictures.
+(1) Check out the Utah Geological Survey's Guide to Meteorite Identification to help answer some of your basic questions about whether or not you've found a meteorite before you contact us.

 (2) Use the Self Test Checklist created by Washington University in St. Louis.

 (3) See examples of what most meteorites look like prepared by our colleagues at Arizona State University.